 All players must register online (and pay by credit card) for tryouts.
-ARAMARK credit cannot be used to pay for tryouts.
+(ARAMARK/Fundraising credit cannot be used to pay for tryouts.)

-Players will not be allowed to skate in the tryout unless they have given us a commitment check.
+Players will not be placed on a team unless they have turned in a commitment check.
 No Exceptions!

 USA Hockey registration (IMR #) for the current season is a requirement to be rostered on a team.
 It is not part of your season fees to NHAHA, and is not reimbursable.